-With nearly 20 years’ experience working on medical device reprocessing issues, Mr. Vukelich is intimately familiar with the legal, regulatory, public relations and political issues surrounding the reprocessing industry.
-He is a member of the Association for the Advancement of Medical Instrumentation (AAMI) and the American Society of Association Executives, among other groups, and is a Certified Association Executive (CAE) through ASAE, and a former National Debate champion (1996).
+Mr. Vukelich is among the world’s most authoritative experts on the legal, regulatory, public relations and political issues surrounding the reprocessing industry.
+He is a member of the Association for the Advancement of Medical Instrumentation (AAMI), the American Society of Association Executives, and is a Certified Association Executive (CAE) through ASAE.

 Mr. Weeda’s law firm has provided counsel to AMDR since its inception in the late 1990s.